umijs/umi/packages/af-webpack/README.md

 Options:

 * `webpackConfig`: the webpack config
-* `appName`: the default is "Your Project", text to show after dev server is started
 * `extraMiddlewares`: extra middlewares for webpack-dev-server, based on express
 * `beforeServer`: the function to execute before dev server is started